 Bringing brownfields back into active use benefits the community by reducing blight and vacancy, creating jobs and amenities, and reducing hazards to human health and the environment.
 Furthermore, brownfield redevelopment can limit sprawl and take development pressures off greenspace and agricultural land.

-The Department of Economic Growth and Innovation administers two brownfields programs, funded through grants awarded to Louisville Metro by the EPA:
+The Department of Economic Development administers two brownfields programs, funded through grants awarded to Louisville Metro by the EPA: